relativitydev/file-migration-cli/README.md

 1. In the top-level folder, right-click on the **Sync.ps1** script.
 2. Select **Run with PowerShell**.

+For performance metrics, the File Migration CLI takes approximately 5 minutes to sync 1M baseline or delta records.

 ### Running reports

 You can generate a report containing information about the progress of each workspace.
 Additionally, you can use it to verify that the workspaces were actually migrated as expected.
 For more information, see [Data flow overview](#data-flow-overview).